MoserMichael/my-notes/talking-with-chatgtp-b.md

 (also I asked ChatGTP if it is a confirmation bias machine, here is a [link to the conversation](  https://chat.openai.com/share/e0639c28-2651-4eed-87f3-fee37f7c735f) )

 Maybe it's stupid to put up these chat sessions, as i will probably appear to be quite clueless.
-Still i like to ask questions.
+Still i like to ask questions (usually get a beating due to this tendency - now the LLM does not do any of this, so far :-)

 Good way to copy a ChatGTP chat session:
     - right most top corner there is a link, choose 'Share link to chat', press Update and Copy link (this link can be shared, provided that the receiver is logged into a ChatGTP account)